moul/doc.cloud.online.net/www/documentation/docs_public/contents/howto/create_volume.md

 - LSSD (Local solid state drive), to deliver fast disk I/O (Local solid state drive)
 - LHDD (Local spinning disk), use for moderate read/write access.

+LSSD and LHDD volumes are teleported close to your server.

+When you start a server for the first time, your volume files are downloaded from the volumes store to the local storage devices (LHDD or LSSD).

+Each time you start or stop a server, the volumes are downloaded or uploaded to the volumes store.
+The larger the amount of data to transfer, the longer the upload or download duration.

+We work constantly on optimizing the transfer time of local storage devices to the volumes store.

 There are two steps to attach a volume to an existing server

 - [Create a new volume](/howto/create_volume.html#step-1-create-a-new-volume)